raghav-karn/raghav-karn.github.io/README.md

 > Playing around, making small changes to refine and add the beautiful blur for a glassmorphic-design, using NOTHING-like Doto font, adding a fun 3D card and popups was a fun venture!

 ## The rough part — Animating the 3D model¡ 🎊
 > Searching for SVGs outside of Bootstrap Studio, wandering into Google Fonts Icons but the icons as fonts could not be formatted in the way as preferred, so had to download 2 icons from there.
+Also, I couldn't figure out a hamburger menu for mobile version for now, so now hamburgers. ;-;

 ## Credits 🤝
 **From online sources**: Bootstrap Icons, Google Fonts Icons, Google Fonts (Poppins, Doto), CDNFonts.com (Bimbo font)